luvit/luvit.io/articles/redis-client.md

-I won't show all the HTML, CSS and JavaScript that make up the client, full source can be found at [www][], but the important part is how the client connects to the websocket endpoint.
+I won't show all the HTML, CSS and JavaScript that make up the client, full source can be found at [www][], but the important part is how the client connects to the WebSocket endpoint.

 ```js
 window.onload = function () {